2 Babylon/Mesopotamia

 arship; look it up!

-Geometry The Babylonians also discusses many geometric problems.
-They used both π 3 and
+Geometry The Babylonians also considered many geometric problems.
+They used both π 3

 1